About Anouk van Dijk

 Anouk van Dijk stages her works in a wide range of settings, varying from black box theatre to large proscenium stages and site-specific works, and has in her career created so far thirty-five full-length works that toured the globe, at the worlds leading festivals and venues including Festival d’Avignon, Adelaide Festival, Sydney Opera House, Dance Triennale Tokyo, American Dance Festival and Festival TransAmériques.

 Anouk van Dijk has collaborated across disciplines internationally, with renowned artists such as Falk Richter (Germany), Ho Tzu Nyen (Singapore), Theun Mosk (Netherlands), Marg Horwell (Australia) and Ian Strange (US/Australia).
-In recent years, Van Dijk created Distant Matter for Staatsballett Berlin, TOUCH in collaboration with Falk Richter for Munich Kammerspiele, and Out of the Blue for Skanes Dansteater and Malmö Opera (Sweden).
+In recent years, Van Dijk created Distant Matter for Staatsballett Berlin, TOUCH in collaboration with Falk Richter for Munich Kammerspiele, Out of the Blue for Skanes Dansteater and Malmö Opera (Sweden).
+Three new commissions will premiere in Germany in 2025: Holding Space for the Hessische Staatsballett (Wiesbaden), The Attachment Piece for Tanz Muenster/LWL Museum for Arts and Culture (Muenster), and A Perfect Sky, a new collaboration with Falk Richter at the Deutsches Schauspielhaus in Hamburg.

 Central to the foundation of Anouk van Dijk’s work and the training of her dancers has been Countertechnique, the movement system Van Dijk developed.
 Upon her departure from the Netherlands, Anouk van Dijk was awarded the Golden Swan (Gouden Zwaan) – the Netherlands’ most prestigious dance accolade – in recognition of her outstanding artistic and academic contribution to dance in her home country.